Reference prior for Bayesian estimation of seismic fragility curves: Numerical applications

-Similar simulations to those carried out for the elastoplastic oscillator have been performed for this case study and they highlight the same trends.
-Indeed, for sets of $5000$ values of $\theta$ --~generated with each method considered in this work~-- and for two sample sizes $k = 20$ and $k = 30$, Figure~\ref{fig:ASG-curves} shows as expected the superiority of the Bayesian framework over the coupled MLE and bootstrap approach.
-As in the case of the oscillator, we see the same irregularities with the MLE-based approach: the confidence intervals are "quasi-vertical", reflecting many estimates of $\beta$ equal to $0$.
-Moreover, the credibility intervals are wider with the SK's prior than with Jeffreys prior, reflecting here also more outliers of $\theta$ generated with the SK's prior.
+Estimations similar to the first case study’s were performed here, and were found to highlight the same trends.
+As expected, for sets of $L=5000$ values of $\theta$---generated with each statistical method considered in this work---and for two sample sizes $k = 20$ and $k = 30$ of nonlinear dynamical simulations, Figure~\ref{fig:ASG-curves} shows the superiority of the Bayesian framework over the coupled MLE and bootstrap approach.
+Just like in the case study with the oscillator, irregularities appear with the MLE-based approach: the confidence intervals are similarly "quasi-vertical", reflecting the fact that many estimations of $\beta$ are equal to $0$.
+Moreover, the credibility intervals are wider with the SK prior than with the Jeffreys prior, which here too can be interpreted as an increased number of outliers of $\theta$ being generated with the SK prior.
 These observations are clearly supported by the results presented in Figure~\ref{fig:ASG-scatter}.